manojnd9/rtsp-object-detection/README.md

 4. Choosing object detection model
    - Due to real-time requirement, single stage detector is better.
 Amongst available models like YOLO (You Only Look Once), SSD (Single Stage Detector) and RetinaNet, YOLO is better as it is faster than others and has balance between speed and performance anc can be run on the CPU.
 And YOLO also has better community support.
 For skeleton implemenatation to get the framework running, YOLO is a best choice.
    - In YOLO, choosing the pre-trained model size impacts the speed and accuracy with nano being smallest/fastest upto extra-large which is most-accurate/slowest.

+## Object Model Config and Stream URL setting

+For the security purpose, `RTSP_STREAM_URL` is defined in `.env` file and loaded in the `main.py`.

+Object model configuration can be added/modified in the `ModelSelector` dataclass and used in the `ObjectDetector` wrapper.